MariaAngela24/introduction-to-computer-science/do_now_14.md

 > *Hint: It may be helpful to activate "visual steps" with the footprint icon near the middle of the top toolbar.*

 **If there's still time, discuss the following questions with your partner.**
 * What are the first five steps you need to complete to recreate this project from scratch?
-How would you write those steps in pseudocode?.